w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 It is possible to almost quadruple synchronization speed by using an additional flag:
 `--wasm-execution Compiled`.
-Note that this uses much more CPU and RAM, so it should be turned off after the node is in sync.
+Note that this uses much more CPU and RAM, so it should be turned off after the node syncs.

 ## Using Docker

 Finally, you can use Docker to run your node in a container.
-Doing this is a bit more advanced so it's best left up to those that either already have familiarity with docker, or have completed the other set-up instructions in this guide.
-Be aware that when you run polkadot in docker the process only listen on localhost by default.
+Doing this is more advanced, so it's best left up to those already familiar with docker or who have completed the other set-up instructions in this guide.
+Be aware that when you run polkadot in docker, the process only listens on localhost by default.
 If you would like to connect to your node's services (rpc, websockets, and prometheus) you need to ensure that you run you node with the `--rpc-external`, `--ws-external`, and `--prometheus-external` commands.

 ```zsh
 docker run -p 9944:9944 -p 9615:9615 parity/polkadot:v0.9.13 --name "calling_home_from_a_docker_container" --rpc-external --ws-external --prometheus-external